Configure a Role to Assume on Behalf of Alation’s Instance Profile

 ../../../../_images/Configure_Secrets_Manager_Get_ARN.png

-8. Close the pop-up and then close the Authentication Configuration browser tab without saving.
+9. Close the pop-up and then close the Authentication Configuration browser tab without saving at this point.

 Step 4: Configure the AssumeRole Action for the instance_role